re4m/jekyll-manager/docs/01-index.md

 ---
 title: Home
 permalink: /
-description: A Jekyll plugin that provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.
+description: Jekyll Manager provides users with a traditional CMS-style graphical interface to author content and administer Jekyll sites.
 The project is divided into two parts.
 A Ruby-based HTTP API that handles Jekyll and filesystem operations, and a Javascript-based front end, built on that API.
 ---

 ## Installation

-Refer to [Install Plugins](https://jekyllrb.com/docs/plugins/#installing-a-plugin) in Jekyll docs and install the `jekyll-admin` plugin as you would normally by adding `jekyll-admin` to the `:jekyll_plugins` group in your `Gemfile` (or) to the `gems` list in your `_config.yml`.
+Refer to [Install Plugins](https://jekyllrb.com/docs/plugins/#installing-a-plugin) in Jekyll docs and install the `jekyll-manager` plugin as you would normally by adding `jekyll-manager` to the `:jekyll_plugins` group in your `Gemfile` and running `bundle install`.

 ## Usage